Culture Interviews Cinema & Tv

 “You’d be shocked what the audience is willing to root for”: John Patton Ford and Jessica Henwick on How to Make a Killing

-Glen Powell, fresh from his newly crowned status as the “Movie Star” of our era, takes on Becket with panache, his tanned, flawless physique and oozing charisma working brilliantly against type as a borderline unhinged serial killer (or is he just a regular guy doing his best to level things out in the brazenly uneven playing field of life?).
-Helping along the audience in its backing of said killer are each of the obnoxious characters in the Redfellow family, whose total lack of regard for others allows us to delight in seeing Becket dispatch them in beautifully creative ways, highlights being Zach Woods’s Noah Becket, a painfully cringe wannabe edgy artist.
-Margaret Qualley nails her part in the story as the deliciously sinister and superficial Julia, armed with legs up to her elbows, as does Jessica Henwick as the only sane and grounded character among them, Ruth, who shares an electric chemistry with Powell.
+Glen Powell, fresh from his newly crowned status as the “movie star” of our era, takes on Becket with panache, his tanned, flawless physique and oozing charisma working brilliantly against type as a borderline unhinged serial killer (or is he just a regular guy doing his best to level things out in the brazenly uneven playing field of life?).
+Helping the audience root for said killer are the obnoxious characters in the Redfellow family, whose total lack of regard for others allows us to delight in seeing Becket dispatch them in beautifully creative ways, highlights being Zach Woods’s Noah Redfellow, a painfully cringe wannabe edgy artist.
+Margaret Qualley nails her role as the deliciously sinister and superficial Julia, armed with legs up to her elbows, as does Jessica Henwick as the only sane and grounded character among them, Ruth, who shares electric chemistry with Powell.
 The icing on the absurd cake is Ed Harris at his absolute best as the Redfellow patriarch, climaxing in what can only be described as a full-on action sequence featuring bow and arrow…

 While it never takes itself too seriously, the film’s biting critique of the increasingly lopsided world we find ourselves in makes its class and social commentary clear, and there’s no doubt it’s satisfying to watch the 1% suffer on screen in a way we know they never will in real life.